MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitsetacxcircuitcompositecallbacks.md

 ## -description

-TBD - The AcxCircuitInitSetAcxCircuitCompositeCallbacks function sets the composite callbacks for and Acx Circuit initialization process.
+The AcxCircuitInitSetAcxCircuitCompositeCallbacks function sets the composite callbacks for and ACX Circuit initialization process.

 ## -parameters

 ### -param CircuitInit

-TBD- The ACXCIRCUIT_INIT structure that defines the circuit initialization.
+The ACXCIRCUIT_INIT structure that defines the circuit initialization.
 ACXCIRCUIT_INIT is an opaque object used for circuit initialization.
 Use [AcxCircuitInitAllocate](nf-acxcircuit-acxcircuitinitallocate.md) to initialize the ACXCIRCUIT_INIT structure.

 ### -param EvtCompositeCallbacks

-TBD -A pointer to an initialized [ACX_CIRCUIT_COMPOSITE_CALLBACKS structure](ns-acxcircuit-acx_circuit_composite_callbacks.md) that contains the callbacks to be used for the circuit.
+A pointer to an initialized [ACX_CIRCUIT_COMPOSITE_CALLBACKS structure](ns-acxcircuit-acx_circuit_composite_callbacks.md) that contains the callbacks to be used for the circuit.

 ## -remarks